MarquezProject/marquez/docs/index.md

 ## Overview

-Marquez is an open source **metadata service** for the **collection**, **aggregation**, and **visualization** of a data ecosystem's metadata.
+Marquez is an open source platform-agnostic **metadata service** for the **collection**, **aggregation**, and **visualization** of a data ecosystem's metadata.
 It maintains the provenance of how datasets are consumed and produced, provides global visibility into job runtime and frequency of dataset access, centralization of dataset lifecycle management, and much more.

 ## Why Marquez?

+Marquez enables highly flexible [data lineage](https://en.wikipedia.org/wiki/Data_lineage) queries accross _all datasets_, while reliably and efficiently associating (upstream, downstream) dependencies between jobs and the datasets they produce and consume.
+Marquez is a modular system and has been designed to scalably collect and catalog metadata.

+### Key Features

 * Centralized metadata management
   * Jobs